sharabshrestha99/Single-Page-HTML-CV-Project/README.md

 3. Replace the placeholder content with your own details.
 4. Open `index.html` in your browser to view your CV.

-## Repository
+## Project Link

-Find this project on GitHub: [https://github.com/sharabshrestha99/Single-Page-CV](https://github.com/sharabshrestha99/Single-Page-CV)
+Find this project on Roadmap.sh: [https://roadmap.sh/projects/single-page-cv](https://roadmap.sh/projects/single-page-cv)

 ## License